nathanwbailey/CIFAR10-Cortex-M4-TinyML/README.md

 The code is located in the following files:

-* micro_controller_neural_net.py - Implements the CNN using linearwise blocks in keras, converts it to tflite and outputs an image in a C header.
+* micro_controller_neural_net.py - Implements the CNN using linearwise blocks in Keras, converts it to tflite and outputs an image in a C header.
-* micro_controller_neural_net_dense_linear_blocks.py - Implements the CNN using dense linearwise blocks in keras, converts it to tflite and outputs an image in a C header.
+* micro_controller_neural_net_dense_linear_blocks.py - Implements the CNN using dense linearwise blocks in Keras, converts it to tflite and outputs an image in a C header.
 * cortex_m4_program/cortex_m4_program.ino - Runs the CNN on the Cortex-M4F, classifies the example outputted in the python file.

 ### Requirements